section-engineering-education/engineering-education/content/articles/kubernetes-cost-optimization-using-autoscaling-methods/index.md

 - Scaling clusters
 - Scaling pods

-#### Scaling clusters
+### Scaling clusters
 Managing scale in Kubernetes involves the use of Cluster Autoscaler (CA).
+Pod autoscaling only operates within the limits of the cluster's infrastructure resources, which is a significant disadvantage.
 Pod autoscaling only operates within the limits of infrastructure resources provided by the cluster.
 This is a significant disadvantage.
 Cluster autoscaler solves this issue in two ways:
 - It requests additional nodes from cloud providers to add to the cluster.
 - It deallocates nodes from the cluster on an as-needed basis.